Charity shops in Morecambe

 What happens if our shop declines the offer?

-The item is returned to your Morecambe shop free of charge, fully tracked and insured.
+The item is returned to your Morecambe shop free of charge, fully tracked and signed for.
 There is no cost and no pressure attached to declining.

 When and how is the charity paid?